Partition intra- and inter-observer uncertainty (replicate-based)

 is due to observer and replicate effects (inter-/intra-observer) versus genuine

-between-track (biological) differences, using replicated digitizations and mixed-effects models
+between-trackway (biological) differences, using replicated digitizations and mixed-effects models.

 - data